HirokiHamaguchi/scipy-issue-about-l-bfgs-b/README.md

 ## About

 This issue follows up on the L-BFGS-B performance problem discussed in [#26038](https://github.com/scipy/scipy/issues/26038).
+It has been pointed out that the performance of L-BFGS-B can be improved and may be affected by the BLAS backend used.
-It compares OpenBLAS and MKL, profiles the solver, and tests a possible improvement to the unconstrained path.
+To clarify and improve the L-BFGS-B performance, in this issue, I would like to share profiles of L-BFGS-B with OpenBLAS and MKL, and test results of a possible improvement to the unconstrained optimization problems.

-## Experiment overview
+## Experiment overview and setup

-I built SciPy in two separate Conda environments, linked against OpenBLAS and MKL respectively.
-I ran the same benchmarks with each backend's default thread count and with BLAS limited to one thread, then profiled the common C solver code separately.
+First, I describe the experiment overview and setup.

 This follows a suggestion from @ilayn in the original issue: